manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 - NoMachine remote desktop
 - ROS Noetic

-You can find the image in OneDrive: Documents/Software/ROS/RBPi/Noetic_rbpi4.img.gz (ready for Pi Imager)

 When connected to power, it is configured to:
 - generate a hotspot "rubot_XX"
 - virtual monitor installed